gsingh47/extension-manager/README.md

-# Extension manager
+## Extension manager

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `npm run dev`
+`npm run dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open chrome extension manager in dev and load `dist` folder.

-The extension will reload if you make edits.\
+The extension will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm test`
+`npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+`npm run build`

-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.